JhendersonPHD/Project1Gen/README.md

 # GANs Model Implementation

 This repository contains the implementation of a Generative Adversarial Network (GAN) model.
-Below you will find details from the Jupyter notebook that showcases the implementation and results.

 ---